FAQs - Please note the FAQs may be amended to provide further information or clarity as required.

 What is the purpose of the Community Reference Panel (CRP)?

-The CRP will partner with Council to better understand the flooding and storm water management challenges facing our community, arising from climate change, variability and population growth.
-The CRP will act in an advisory capacity.
+The CRP partners with Council to better understand the stormwater management and flooding challenges facing our community, arising from climate change and population growth.

-Based on this shared understanding, the CRP will provide a community voice to guide the development of the Flood Mapping Project and the preparation of an Integrated Water Management Strategy and shape project related communications.
+Based on this shared understanding, the CRP provides a diverse community voice to guide the development of the Integrated Water Management Strategy and the Flood Mapping Project, and shape project related communications.

-In informing Council’s deliberations, the CRP will support quality decision making to best place the Manningham community to proactively and sustainably meet the challenges ahead, to the benefit of present and future Manningham communities.
+In informing Council’s deliberations, the CRP supports quality decision making to best place the Manningham community to proactively and sustainably meet the challenges ahead.

 What is the role of the Community Reference Panel (CRP)?

 The role of the CRP is to provide a direct link between Council and representatives of the Manningham community.
-CRP members will:
+Community Reference Panel members will:

 What are the criteria for the selection of CRP members?